Distelli/graphql-apigen/README.md

 Generate Java APIs with GraphQL Schemas in order to facilitate "schema first" development.

+This project is sponsered by the [Distelli Platform](http://www.distelli.com/).

 ## NOTE: Work in progress

 The generated code is subject to change (hopefully for the better).